johanv/settingsform/README.md

 # cards.iwwa.settingsform

+You can use this CiviCRM extension if you want to create a settings form for your own extension.

-Actually I 'stole' all this from https://github.com/eileenmcnaughton/nz.co.fuzion.civixero/blob/master/CRM/Civixero/Form/XeroSettings.php so credits to [Eileen](https://github.com/eileenmcnaughton).
+Actually I 'stole' most of the code from https://github.com/eileenmcnaughton/nz.co.fuzion.civixero/blob/master/CRM/Civixero/Form/XeroSettings.php so credits to [Eileen](https://github.com/eileenmcnaughton).